-- 3.1.3 Trust staff must also consider the actions and needs of service users who may be the alleged perpetrators of domestic abuse, ensuring that this is documented in care records and risk assessment and management plans. - 3.1.4 The definition of domestic abuse now uses the term 'personally connected' and staff must consider that victims are not just intimate partners but also family members (See Appendix for further information on the definition of 'personally connected').
+- 3.1.3 Trust staff must also consider the actions and needs of service users who may be the alleged perpetrators of domestic abuse, ensuring that this is documented in care records, the DRAM risk assessment and management plans.
+This will ensure that staff consider their safety and to enable an awareness of the safety of others known to the alleged perpetrator.
+Trust staff should also discuss with the alleged perpetrator the Inspire to Change available through Cranstoun which provides support to gain a better understanding of how to recognise and understand the use of violence or aggression in relationships and to develop practical tools to develop and maintain change and an improved and better life for themselves, their children and others affected by their behaviour.
+A referral should be made to the Cranstoun Inspire to Change with their consent. - 3.1.4 The definition of domestic abuse now uses the term 'personally connected' and staff must consider that victims are not just intimate partners but also family members (See Appendix for further information on the definition of 'personally connected').